k4kpk/k4kpk.github.io/sota-guides/Richland Balsam Mountain (W4C_WM-003).md

 * **Duration**: 0.6 miles.
 0:25 up, 0:20 down (Not hurrying.
 I can make it down in 0:15 if running.)
 * **Navigation**
     * Trail begins as paved path on the near end (back toward the overlook) of parking.
-    * At 0.2, stay right for shortest path to summit.
-Summit is past nature post #13.
-Big sign at summit.
+    * At 0.2, bear R for shortest path to summit.
+Summit is past post #13.
+Sign at summit.
 * **Trailhead altitude**: 6025
 * **Summit altitude**: 6410
 * **GPS tracks/waypoints**: